7thFox/dragon/README.md

 # dragon
-Some selected solutions to the classic "Dragon Book" written in python
+Some solutions and code based on the classic "Dragon Book" written in python